 RECENT ACTIVITIES UPDATE!

-Check Out the “Recent Activities” page (by clicking the underlined words) to see what our branch has been up to.
-Photos and descriptions for the latest activities can be found there including: the Membership Meeting, Update and Tea (12.16.19), our representatives at Virginia Lobby Day in Richmond (1.15.19), our collaboration with Chico’s (Fairfax Center store) for a Fashion and Recruiting event (1.18.20) and our Arts & Culture Outing to the Library of Congress exhibit, “Shall Not Be Denied – Women Fight for the Vote” (2.03.20), recent Lobby Corps activities on Capitol Hill (2.27.20), photos from our recent Diversity, Equity and Inclusion branch meeting (3.07.20) and the Fairfax County Commission for Women 2020 Women’s History Month Reception (3.10.20).
+Check Out the “Recent Activities“ page (by clicking the underlined words) to see what our branch has been up to.
+Photos and descriptions for the latest activities can be found there including: representatives at Virginia Lobby Day in Richmond (1.15.19), collaboration with Chico’s (Fairfax Center store) for a Fashion and Recruiting event (1.18.20), Arts & Culture Outing to the Library of Congress exhibit, “Shall Not Be Denied – Women Fight for the Vote” (2.03.20), recent Lobby Corps activities on Capitol Hill (2.27.20), photos from our recent Diversity, Equity and Inclusion branch meeting (3.07.20) and the Fairfax County Commission for Women 2020 Women’s History Month Reception (3.10.20).